The Super Bowl is an unofficial national holiday affectionately entitled “Super Sunday.”

 Two professional football leagues create a financial strain

-So, when the two leagues finally decided to merge into one entity in 1965 and cease the bidding wars and salary escalation, things began to change between the two leagues even though they would not become one until the 1970 season.
+The two leagues finally decided to merge into one entity beginning in 1966 and cease the bidding wars and salary escalation.
+Things began to change between the two leagues even though they would not become one until the 1970 season.

 For starters, a common draft was instituted.
-Secondly, a common preseason schedule was put into place pitting AFL clubs against NFL teams in meaningless exhibition games.
-And most importantly, a World Series of Football was designed to pit league champs against each other.
+Secondly, a salary structure for rookies and veterans was instituted.
+Thirdly, a common preseason schedule was put into place pitting AFL clubs against NFL teams in exhibition games.
+And most importantly, a World Series of Football was designed to pit the National League champs against the American League champs.

 The first game was booked at a neutral site at the Los Angeles Coliseum in Los Angeles, California.
 The game was called the “AFL-NFL World Championship Game” and appeared that every subsequent game from this point on would be called that also.

 Tickets ran either $6, $10 or $12.
-Both leagues had TV contracts in place for this initial contest, so the game was broadcast by two different networks since NBC covered the AFL and CBS was the broadcaster for the NFL.
-The arrangement allowed both networks to share the same video feed but would use their own booth commentators.
+Both leagues had their own television broadcast contracts.
+NBC covered the AFL while CBS was the broadcaster for the NFL.
+It was decided that both networks would broadcast the first installment.
+The arrangement allowed both networks to share the same video feed but each league would use their own booth commentators.

 While setting up to cover the big game, tensions between the technical crews became so intense that a temporary fence was installed to separate the two.
 A blip later appeared between the two networks after the first half.
-The second half kickoff only was televised on CBS because NBC was still in commercial.
+The second half kickoff was televised on CBS but NBC was still in a commercial break.
 The referee then ordered a re-kick.

-The Coliseum held 93,607 while the game sold only 61,946 tickets despite a local blackout.
+The Coliseum held 93,607 but the game sold only 61,946 tickets despite a local blackout.
 The winner would receive $15,000 per player while the loser’s share was exactly half.